roots/bud/sources/@roots/bud-wordpress-theme-json/docs/01-managing-theme-json.md

 ---
-title: Managing `theme.json`
+title: Usage
 ---

-You can manage [WordPress' `theme.json` config file](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) from the context of your bud config using `bud.wptheme`.
+You can manage [WordPress' `theme.json` config file](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) from the context of your bud config using **bud.wptheme**.

 ### Enabling `theme.json` support